suvramukherjee842/Calculator-Dark-to-Light/README.md

-# Calculator-Dark-to-Light
+# A Simple Calculator from dark -> light theme
-A calculator where all mathematical operations can be performed and the theme from dark to light also can be changed.
+A calculator where all simple mathematical operations can be performed and the theme from dark to light also can be changed.

+Addition,
+Substraction,
+Multiplication,
+Division